yash-tatvic/amplitude-dev-center/docs/session-replay/sdks/standalone.md

 ### Amplitude Classic destination (Device-mode)

-This version of the Amplitude destination installs the Amplitude Javascript SDK (5.2.2) on the client, and sends events directly to `api.amplitude.com`.
+This version of the Amplitude destination installs the Amplitude JavaScript SDK (5.2.2) on the client, and sends events directly to `api.amplitude.com`.

 The Device-mode integration tracks sessions by default, since it includes the amplitude-js SDK.
 The included SDK version (5.2.2) doesn't include an event for session changes.
 As a result, use Segment's middleware to update Session Replay when the session ID changes.